MateenSeddiqi/TodoListUsingDjango/README.md

         2. Log-in
         4. Log-out
     2. CRUD operations along with make as Complete:
-         1. Creating the Todo by users
+         1. Creating the Todo list by users
          2. Read the Current Todo by the users
          3. Update the Todo by user
          4. Deleting and make completing Todo list by user.